 Kadikoy, which sits on the Asian side of Istanbul, is an often overlooked part of Istanbul.
 However, in recent years it has emerged as Istanbul’s most sought-after investment location.
 Because of this, the district has grown rich in exciting tourist activities such as hotels, clubs, restaurants, resorts, etc.

 Uskudar and Kadikoy are regarded as the primary ferry terminals that cross the Bosphorus to the European side.
 Which makes these locations must-visit destinations.
-The local fish market is where you should always end your exploration of Kadikoy after buying your fish.
-Which you can then take you to one of the nearby restaurants to prepare for you as you enjoy the beautiful coastal views.
+The fish centric-Kadikoy local market is where you should always end your exploration after buying your fish.
+Which you can then take you to one of the nearby restaurants to prepare for you as you enjoy the beautiful coastal views from this neighbourhood in Istanbul.

 6. Marvel the Beautiful District of Galata